gaehlerm/SoftwareEngineering/README.md

 # 46. Hiring and getting hired

-// most of the recommendations here are from the book The Software Craftsman (by Sandro Mancuso)
+[The Software Craftsman (by Sandro Mancuso)], [Cracking the Coding interview]

-// Add some more by Cracking the Coding interview

 That’s the moment you’ve all been looking for your whole life.
 Your first real job.
 The first position as a software engineer.
 But how do you get there?
 What is the process behind getting hired?
 Or rather, what should the process behind getting hired look like?

 ## Hiring

 Let's say it frankly.
 Unfortunately, quite some job application processes suck.
 There’s no other way to put it.
 And the problem behind it is very simple.
 The application process is being led by a manager who likes numbers.
 He thinks that 5 years of professional Java development is a reasonable qualification.
-Even though there are developers with more than 10 years of experience who don’t manage to write reasonable code.
+Even though there are plenty of developers with more than 10 years of experience who don’t manage to write reasonable code.
 They just never made the effort to learn anything by themselves.
 They keep writing the same old crappy code they did 10 years ago.
-Meanwhile someone working for 3 different companies 1 year each probably has improved his programming skill significantly in the meantime.
+Meanwhile someone working for 3 different companies for 1 year each probably has improved his programming skill significantly in the meantime.

 Instead of the bulleted point lists of requirements, a company should rather describe in whole sentences what they are doing and who they are looking for.

 Similarly for the interviews.
 It’s about getting to know each other personally.
 This is a very hard task, but there’s no way around it.
 This is why many companies hire psychologists to support the HR processes.
 So, ask personal questions.
 What did you do at your previous job?
 What were the challenges?
 How did you get along with the previous work colleagues?
 There are hundreds such questions and to none of them you will find an answer on the CV.
 Make sure you don’t waste your time asking the standard Java questions.
 How can I create a memory leak?
 Etc. And if you do, make sure the Java version used for the questions is at least up to date.

 Instead do some pair programming during the interview.
 Let the applicant bring his own laptop and give him internet access.
 He should be working on his laptop the way he’s used to.
 It’s not about testing his knowledge on the latest IDE or testing framework.
 It’s about finding out whether he’s smart and sharing the same coding values as you do.
-About having fruitful discussions on the code, you are just writing.
-It’s about simulating some real pair programming, as you will also do together if the applicant gets the job.
+About having fruitful discussions on the code you are just writing.
+It’s about simulating some real pair programming, as you will do together if the applicant gets the job.

 Search for applicants with that something extra.
 Developers who are working on some open source project in their free time.
 There’s hardly any better sign that someone is a very motivated and possibly also a skilled programmer.
-Join one of these software development groups, possibly sponsor an even.
+Join one of these software development groups, possibly sponsor an event.
 This is a great opportunity to get to know other software developers and hire them without the tedious application process.

 Keep recruiting all the time.
 This is a difficult task as the number of proficient programmers is too small to cover all the open positions.
 Thus, you can’t be too picky about when you are hiring your new team mate.
 If you have to hire someone under pressure, you’ll end up hiring someone who is not quite up to the task.

 ## Getting hired

 Getting hired does not take quite as much know-how as hiring someone.
-For the simple reason that you are getting invited and mostly follow the process.
+For the simple reason that you are getting invited and mostly follow the hiring process.
 Yet at the same time you should always stay aware that you are an equal partner during the application procedure.
 If you don’t agree with something you may very well just leave the recruiting process.

 As already written above, it’s about getting to know each other.
 Thus, you may also ask questions.
 In fact, you are expected to ask questions.
 If you don’t know what else to ask, ask the developer what he’s exactly working at and what kind of problems they are facing.
 This is something to get started with.

 You shouldn’t take the application process too serious.
 Just stay yourself.
 They ask for 3 years of experience?
 Well, that’s what they wish for.
 But in reality, 2 years are usually enough if your application is otherwise convincing.
-Or if you’re living in an area with too few programmers around, which is basically all around the globe.
+Or if you’re living in an area with few programmers around, which is basically all around the globe.

 Make yourself seen with your application.
 Mention all kind of open source projects, blog posts and conferences you attended.
 This also makes a good start for the interview.

 # 48. Examples

+// remove?
+Write a separate book with examples?

 So far, there was fairly little code in this book.
 Now I’d like to make one example, just to show you an application of some of the things we learned.
 Once again, I want to have a simple real world project.
 Assume we have a robot and we are going to give it some instructions.
 It’s a smart robot that understands a lot of things, but the general planning we have to do ourselves.

 ## Apple pie